Technician

 Myles Covington

-I am the Lab manager for the EPIC lab.
 I graduated from Florida International University with my bachelors in biology, focusing on the disciplines of genetics, botany, and environmental conservation.
 My prior research experience was hosted by my previous university and Fairchild Tropical and Botanic Garden’s Million Orchid Project, where I investigated methods in preserving populations of Florida’s native and endangered orchids.
 I was drawn to UM and the research community here and am excited for the opportunity to diversify my research and be welcomed to the world of environmental toxicology.
 I was recently awarded an NIH NIEHS Fellowship to study the neural genetic mechanisms by which selenium mitigates the adverse effects of cadmium.
 My goal is to eventually attend a graduate PhD program for genetics and bioinformatics.
 My most active hobbies include tending to my plant collection and discovering new music. |

 Graduate Students